Nov 01, 2022

 Create truly omnichannel experiences.

 Swap in and out components of your tech stack as needed, allowing your ecosystem to scale to meet your needs.
-Whether you need to replace an old piece of technology, incorporate a new software tool, or upgrade existing functionality and capacity, you can do so freely with this type of replaceable architecture.
+Whether you need to replace an old piece of technology, incorporate a new software tool, or upgrade existing functionality and capacity, you can do so freely with this type of plug-and-play architecture.

 Reduce operational costs.

 By increasing internal operational efficiencies and leveraging modern technology stacks, your organization is able to save time and money.
-Plus, you’re customizing your tech stack to what works best for your team, so you aren’t paying for features you don’t use.
+Plus, you’re customizing your tech stack to what works best for your team, so you aren’t paying for features or solutions you don’t use.

-Remove heavy reliance on IT.
+Remove heavy reliance on IT

 The user-friendly aspect of composable commerce means that managing and operating within this commerce approach doesn’t require in-depth technical skills from developers.
 Unlike the traditional model, composable commerce allows non-technical employees to perform necessary tasks.